 Date: April 24, 2019 Time: 9:00 a.m.
-Location: Virtual Meeting by webcast at by the arrow $\rightarrow$ xxxx xxxx xxxx xxxx following page).
+Location: Virtual Meeting by webcast at

 The company will be hosting the meeting live via the Internet this year.
-To attend the meeting via the Internet please visit www.virtualshareholdermeeting.com/NCR2019 and be sure to have available the information that is printed in the box marked
+To attend the meeting via the Internet please visit www.virtualshareholdermeeting.com/NCR2019 and be sure to have available the information that is printed in the box marked by the arrow

-(located on the
+(located on the following page).